-No win no fee claims - is there a catch?
+No win no fee injury claims - is there a catch?

-Conditional fee agreements or No win No Fee agreements are the norm when it comes to funding personal injury claims - but are they all the same, is there a catch and is it worth shopping around before instructing a solicitor?
+Conditional fee agreements (no win, no fee agreements) are the norm when it comes to funding personal injury claims - but are they all the same, is there a catch and is it worth shopping around before instructing a solicitor?

 No Win, No Fee Agreements can vary considerably

-There are several key areas in which No Win, No Fee Agreements can differ.
-The following explains these differences and how they can financially impact claimants:
+There are several key areas in which no win, no fee agreements can differ.
+The following article explains these differences and how they can financially impact you as a claimant:

 Hidden and unexpected Fees

-Some No Win, No Fee Agreements only cover the solicitor's fees.
-Costs that are not covered might include medical expert fees, Barrister's fees or the costs of the other side's solicitors as they defend the claim.
+Some no win, no fee agreements only cover the solicitor's legal fees.
+Costs that might not be covered include medical expert fees, Barrister's fees or the costs of the other side's solicitors as they defend the claim.
 These costs can run into thousands of pounds.

 - the solicitor advises acceptance of a settlement offer but the claimant refuses